TacoSteemers/usbud/README.md

 usbud
 =====

+Did you ever make space on your SD card, but forgot to copy your photos to your harddrive?

+Did you ever carry around your important documents an a USB stick, and one day the stick just died... taking your documents with it?

+The goal of this project is to make sure your portable files are automatically backed up when you attach your USB device to your computer.

 ## USB Storage Back Up Daemon
 The daemon will back up all mounted partitions on USB storage devices.
 This project is known to work on some GNU/Linux distributions. usbud depends on the availability of items such as '/sys/block' and '/proc/mounts', the application 'rsync'.